 Mark A. Ashwill, Ph.D., Co-Founder & Managing Director, Capstone Vietnam

-I have spent my entire career as an international educator and educational entrepreneur working in the public, non-profit, and private sectors in three different countries.
-I am currently the Managing Director of Capstone Vietnam, a full-service educational consulting company with offices in Hanoi and Ho Chi Minh City (HCMC), a position I have held since the company’s founding in 2009.
+I have spent my entire career as an international educator and education entrepreneur working in the public, non-profit, and private sectors in three different countries.
+I am currently the managing director of Capstone Vietnam, a full-service educational consulting company with offices in Hanoi and Ho Chi Minh City (HCMC), a position I have held since the company’s founding in 2009.

 Capstone is the only company in Viet Nam, and probably the world, that works exclusively with regionally accredited institutions of higher education in the US and officially accredited schools in other countries.
-It has a unique business model that addresses the needs of institutional and individual clients.
+Its unique business model addresses the needs of both institutional and individual clients.

 From 2005 to 2009, I served as country director of the Institute of International Education in Viet Nam.
 Prior to that, I was director of the World Languages Institute, adjunct lecturer, and Fulbright program adviser at the State University of New York at Buffalo (SUNY/Buffalo).